TizMT/EmoPet-Demo/README.md

 ## 🚀 Collaboration & Sponsorship Opportunities

 Leonardo Tronci is a young developer and innovator in the field of artificial intelligence applied to mental health.
-If you are a **developer, software sponsor, research center, or university** interested in collaborating on AI projects with social impact, **get in touch**!
+If you are a **developer, software sponsor, research center, or University** interested in collaborating on AI projects with social impact, **get in touch**!

 📩 **Email**: [Leo.Tronci@tiscali.it](mailto:Leo.Tronci@tiscali.it)